Customize the Cloud Functions build process

 There is no preset build-time quota, although Cloud Build does have its own default concurrency quota.

-You can view the current container image and the previously deployed container image, both of which are stored in Container Registry.
+You can view the current container image and the previously deployed container image, both of which are stored in either Container Registry or Artifact Registry.

-Because Cloud Storage is used directly in your project, the source code directory for your functions is visible, in a bucket within your project.
+Cloud Storage is used directly in your project and the source code directory for your functions is stored in a bucket within your project.
 If you're using default encryption, this bucket is named

-To enable the API manually click the above link, select your project from the dropdown menu, and follow the prompts to enable the UI.
+To enable the API manually, click the above link, select your project from the dropdown menu, and follow the prompts to enable the UI.

 Because the entire build process takes place within the context of your project, the project is subject to the pricing of the included resources:

 For Cloud Build pricing, see the Pricing page.
 This process uses the default instance size of Cloud Build, as these instances are pre-warmed and are available more quickly.
 Cloud Build does provide a free tier: please review the pricing document for further details.